 The mountain is a true national symbol and is featured on the national coat of arms and the flag.

-Climbing the mountain in the company of a mountain guide provides for a safe and memorable experience.
-IFMGA mountain guides can be booked at any TNP information centre.
+Climbing the mountain in the company of a IFMGA mountain guide provides a safe and memorable experience.

 Monday, Across the Pastures of Bohinj (3-day tour)

 Tuesday, Following in the Footsteps of Trenta Mountain Guides (2-day tour)

 Sunday and Wednesday – Through Precipitous Northern Valleys (2-day tour)